 What to do when reporting a work-related injury in Fort Lauderdale, FL?
-Here at Workers’ Compensation Lawyers Coalition, we receive many questions from professionals of all lines of work asking how they should go about reporting a work-related injury in Fort Lauderdale.
+Here at Workers’ Compensation Lawyers Coalition in Palm Bay, we receive many questions from professionals of all lines of work asking how they should report their workplace injuries.
 In the following article, we would like to share our knowledge and expertise on this important question as well as the obligations your Florida employer has after an accident in the workplace.
-Our workers’ compensation lawyers in Fort Lauderdale have almost 50 years of experience helping injured workers get the compensation they deserve for their injuries.

 Table of Contents

 How Long do I Have to Report Workplace Injury in Ft.
 Lauderdale, Florida?

 Your first order of business will be to notify your employer of the injury.
 You will want to do this as soon as you possibly can, but certainly no later than 30 days from the date of the incident.
 If you have suffered from an “occupational disease”, such as COPD, Asthma, or Musculoskeletal disorders, you will have 30 days from the date of your professional diagnosis to notify your employer of the condition.

 It is important to note that failure to notify your employer within thirty days can result in your claim for worker’s compensation being categorically denied by the employer’s insurance carrier.

 Who do I Have to Report a Workplace Injury to?